 - Taking a break of more than three minutes

 Enrollment may be terminated for the following reasons if attempts fail to resolve or eliminate the actionable problem:

 - A child who presents needs that cannot be satisfactorily met within the constraints of the program, due to harmful behavior.
 Immediate termination results from violent, unsafe behavior where child is a danger to self, staff or other children in the program.

 - Repeated early drop-off and/or late pick-up of a child or consistent failure to follow Wisconsin Youth Company policies

 - Suspended short-term enrollment – if a child is suspended by Wisconsin Youth Company, parents may be charged

 - Repeated lack of communication about the child’s daily schedule i.e. – absences due to activities or illness are consistently not reported to attendance message line

 When termination of enrollment occurs, Parents will be notified by phone and through written communication of the effective date when the child will no longer be able to attend the program.
 Parents can appeal the decision to terminate their child’s enrollment through written request to the executive director.
 Parents with an unresolved appeal may contact the Board of Directors.
 Please see our website for more information.

 Staff and Child Involvement Outside of Program

 We hire and train staff for our programs who provide a safe and nurturing experience for children.
 Your child will develop relationships with staff at our programs and may wish to continue contact with them outside of our programs.
 Wisconsin Youth Company does not condone nor encourage contact between children and staff after program or outside of program.
 The built-in structure and safeguards that are available in the licensed program environment may not be present.
-This includes contact via email, text messages, instant messaging, cell phone, social media, personal websites or blogs.
+This includes contact via email, text messages, cell phone, social media, personal websites or blogs.
 We also recommend that you not invite program staff to join your family for social activities.
 Parents cannot name a staff member as an authorized pick-up person for their child, even with Parent permission.